OpenBB-finance/OpenBB/website/content/bot/reference/discord/short_data/hsi.md

 # hsi

-This command retrieves the top high short interest stocks of over 20% ratio.
-It is a convenient way for users to quickly access and view a list of stocks with high short interest ratios.
-This can be used to give users a better understanding of the current market trends and to inform their investment decisions.
+This command retrieves the top high short interest stocks over a 20% ratio.
+This information can let an investor identify possible short squeeze potential.

 ### Usage